sharontherese/sharon-kabel/content/services/index.md

 * high school and college papers
 * poetry
 * resumés
-* fiction books
+* fiction books and short stories

 # Thesis and Dissertation Editing

 Need a second set eyes on your thesis because all you see is a blur?
 I can help you edit your thesis or dissertation to be in compliance with both your preferred citation style and your department's formatting requirements.

 > "Sharon is a delightful editor.
 She was attentive to the needs of me and my institution, in terms of both style and deadlines.
 Sharon’s work is top-notch, and her quick turnaround time and precision is well worth the cost!
-Excellent work on my dissertation." - James M. Kopf
+Excellent work on my dissertation." - James M. Kopf, PhD

 # Wedding programs